hsnice16/hsnice16/README.md

 </div>

-Himanshu Singh is a final year (only 2 months are left) student of B.Sc (H) CS and he is also learning web development at [neogCamp](https://neog.camp/).
+Himanshu Singh is a fresher with a degree in B.Sc (H) CS.
 He has a keen interest in the web development field and has made many projects to keep building his learning.

 Check his [GitHub repositories](https://github.com/hsnice16?tab=repositories)